ConrabOpto/mst-query/README.md

 ## Concepts

-A key concept in <i>mobx-state-tree</i> is a single, centralized state container that holds the entire state of our app.
+A key concept in mobx-state-tree is a single, centralized state container that holds the entire state of our app.
 This keeps our business logic in one place, allowing our components to mostly focus on rendering.

 But there are a couple of trade offs to consider.